 12. Osborne, Kansas

-In Osbourne, you can get free land for both commercial and residential use by depositing USD 500 which is returned post completion of construction.
+In Osbourne, you can get free land for both commercial and residential use by depositing $500 which is returned post completion of construction.
 You must begin the construction process in 12 months from the date of allocation, and move in within 24 months’ time.
 At times, you can view the land via a virtual tour if you do not live close by.

 A small town of 1500 people, it is a great outdoor destination with fishing, hiking and biking opportunities.
 If you are an active person and have business prospects, maybe Osbourne is a good place to settle and grow yourself as well the town.